 Instead of hoping for overnight success, we need to accept reality.
 To tell our instant-feedback-craving minds that it takes time to create something lasting.

 Right from the start, set the right expectations.
 Don’t aim to succeed this month, neither this year, plan to succeed after 3 years.

 How To Apply The Three Year Rule?

 Commit to doing something for 3 years.
 5 years.
 Even 20 years.

 The number of years is not that important – of course, it should be at least a couple of years so you can make some real progress.
 The most important thing is to set the right expectations right from the start.
 To convince your mind that it will take time to see results.

 Here are some actionable steps:

-Commit: Allow yourself at least 3 years to do the above.
+- Commit: Allow yourself at least 3 years to do the above.
 Good things take time.
 There’s no such thing as an overnight success.
 The stories we read online are showing us only the tip of the iceberg.
 Beneath the water, there’s always years of hard work.
-If you’re not willing to commit at least 3 years in a project, save yourself some time and money and don’t start at all.
+If you’re not willing to commit at least 3 years to a project, save yourself some time and money and don’t start at all.

-Say no: Once you know what you’re going to do, say no to things unrelated to your main goal.
+- Say no: Once you know what you’re going to do, say no to things unrelated to your main goal.
 Say no to other opportunities.
 Say no to emerging business trends.
 And be firm when you say it.
 This step is crucial.
 If you stay open for opportunities you won’t make any progress.
-Close all windows of opportunity and stay committed to your long term goal.
+Close all windows of opportunity and stay committed to your long-term goal.

-Adjust: Don’t blindly follow the path you originally set.
+- Adjust: Don’t blindly follow the path you originally set.
 It’s normal for our mission to be flawed at first.
 After all, we didn’t have any experience in the field initially.
-When we start working on the project we’ll know better.
+When we actually start working on the project, we’ll know better.
 So, after a couple of months, when we see the flaws in our original idea, once we know what’s not working, and what’s not going to work, make the correct adjustments and move forward.